aprzygocki/Portfolio/README.md

+My process was kindof all over the place in this project but I think I brought it in.

+Process:
+Used Bootstrap css and in house css to fine tune the page to my liking

+Did a lot of copy and pasting from bootstrap

+Did a lot of research on stackoverflow to make it flow

+Referenced W3Schools for slider. which was a real pain but I really wanted it

+Committed to the github repository like a mad man and realized I need to refine my process and these commits would be a pain to sort out.

+Killed the sticky footer! thanks stackoverflow

+Linked like crazy to my social media accounts even linkedin where I am a secret agent

+Used W3C Markup Validation Service to ensure error free html code

+Seriously worked my brain on this one.

+Thanks for your review and feedback!

+#here is the assignment
 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.